vova-horin/vegas-slot-monorepo/README.md

   - **Visual Feedback**: Added spinning animations and win/loss notifications for better user experience.

 - **Spinning Animation Implementation (20min)**: Created a simple CSS spinning animation with staggered timing using setTimeout to reveal each symbol at different intervals (1s, 2s, 3s) for a more engaging slot machine experience.

+### Step 5: Testing

+- **Docker Setup (15min)**: I decided to set up Docker for easy development and testing from scratch.
+This allows anyone to run the application without worrying about local environment setup or dependencies.
+The Docker configuration includes:
+  - **Dockerfile**: Implemented Docker builds for both frontend and backend
+  - **Docker Compose**: Created a `docker-compose.yml` file that orchestrates both frontend and backend services
+- **Dependency Conflict Fix (5 min)**: I discovered a dependency conflict between `@nestjs/swagger` and `@nestjs/common` libraries.
+I resolved this by downgrading `@nestjs/swagger` to a compatible version.